Lipschitz extension theorems with explicit constants: Lipschitz -connectedness

 \subsection{Explicit constants for \(\NPC\) spaces}

-Prime examples of metric spaces that are Lipschitz \(n\)-connected for any \(n\geq 0\) are complete metric spaces of generalized non-positive curvature.
-A straightforward argument due to Schlichenmaier \cite[Proposition 6.2.2]{schlichenmaier--2005} shows that such spaces satisfy \(\LC(n, 3)\) for every \(n\).
+Prime examples of metric spaces that are Lipschitz \(n\)-connected for every \(n\geq 0\) are complete metric spaces of generalized non-positive curvature.
+A straightforward argument due to Schlichenmaier \cite[Proposition 6.2.2]{schlichenmaier--2005} shows that such spaces satisfy \(\LC(n, 3)\) for any \(n\).
 In other words, they are Lipschitz \(n\)-connected for every \(n\) with a constant that does not depend on \(n\).

-Schlichenmaier's argument makes heavy use of the fact that complete \(\NPC\) spaces admit a conical bicombing.
+Schlichenmaier's argument makes heavy use of the fact that complete \(\NPC\) spaces admit a conical bicombing, a suitable collection of geodesics in a metric space.
 We proceed by recalling the definition of this notion, see \cite{lang-descombes--2015, basso2020extending} for more information.
 A map

 is called a bicombing, if for all \(x\), \(y\in X\), the path \(\sigma_{xy}(\cdot)=\sigma(x, y, \cdot)\) is a metric geodesic connecting \(x\) to \(y\), that is, \(\sigma_{xy}(0)=x\), \(\sigma_{xy}(1)=y\) and \(d(\sigma_{xy}(s), \sigma_{xy}(t))=\abs{s-t}\cdot d(x, y)\) for all \(x\), \(y\in X\).
 Essentially, a bicombing is a collection of distinguished geodesic in metric space.
 A useful example to keep in mind is the bicombing on a Banach given by oriented linear segments.
 Following Descombes and Lang \cite{lang-descombes--2015}, we say that \(\sigma\) is a conical bicombing if